Paul Goldschmidt Player Props: Cardinals vs. Mariners

 Paul Goldschmidt At The Plate

-- He has hit a home run in two of 18 games played this season, and in 2.4% of his plate appearances.
+- He has homered in two of 19 games played this season, and in 2.3% of his plate appearances.

-- Goldschmidt has driven in a run in seven games this year (38.9%), including two games with multiple runs batted in.
+- In seven games this year (36.8%), Goldschmidt has picked up an RBI, including two games with multiple runs batted in.

+- He has scored in nine of 19 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.